 We truly understand how stressful and traumatizing it is to experience the accidental and wrongful death of someone you love.
 Our lawyers are extremely experienced and have helped numerous clients to get the compensation they require.
 We have been very active in Rochester and have counseled many clients there for decades which results in getting the most compensation possible.

 So, once you believe that you have a wrongful death case, then be sure to give us a call so that we can provide you with a free consultation.
-We are a personal injury firm in Rochester and will thoroughly examine your case and the evidence.
+We are a personal injury firm in Rochester, NY and will thoroughly examine your case and the evidence.
 We will do our utmost to push your case forward so that you get the compensation and justice you rightfully deserve.